 - (a) Reflects estimated costs of the Distribution to be paid by Harrah's Entertainment.
 These costs will be reported as a component of income from discontinued hotel operations in the 1995 consolidated statement of income of Harrah's Entertainment and are not included in the pro forma statement of income.
 Records early retirement of 11% Notes, due 1999, of Embassy.
-Reflects additional revolver borrowings incurred to fund payments made in (a) and (b). - (b) - (c) (d) Records the transfer to Harrah's Entertainment of the December 31, 1994, deferred finance charge balance which had been allocated to PHC. - Reflects Distribution of PHC Common Stock to Promus's stockholders. - Reflects cancellation of unvested restricted stock plan shares of PHC employees. - (g) Reflects estimated net incremental operating costs of Harrah's Entertainment expected to be incurred after the Distribution. - Reflects reduction in interest expense due to early retirement of 11% Notes. (h) - Reflects additional interest expense incurred as a result of additional revolver (i) borrowings in (c). - (j) Reflects income tax effect of the pro forma adjustments to income at the 39.0% marginal income tax rate applied to Harrah's Entertainment's historical 1994 income.
+Reflects additional revolver borrowings incurred to fund payments made in (a) and (b).

+- Records the transfer to Harrah's Entertainment of the December 31, 1994, deferred finance charge balance which had been allocated to PHC. - Reflects Distribution of PHC Common Stock to Promus's stockholders - Reflects cancellation of unvested restricted stock plan shares of PHC employees. - Reflects estimated net incremental operating costs of Harrah's Entertainment expected to be incurred after the Distribution. - Reflects reduction in interest expense due to early retirement of 11% Notes. - Reflects additional interest expense incurred as a result of additional revolver borrowings in (c). - Reflects income tax effect of the pro forma adjustments to income at a 39.0% marginal income tax rate.